altom1993/ShieldedMolecule-2B/README.md

 The results should converge with respect to w, N, and spacing.

+## Data
+The data from 'data.txt' is responsible for generating Fig-4.png.

 ## Acknowledgements
 Thanks to Dr. Wang for assistance with the code.
 This program uses Dr. Wang’s `numerical-1DTISE`, available at [GitHub link](https://github.com/phyer219/numerical-1DTISE/blob/main/examples.ipynb).